ben-marlin/wordlish/wordlish/src/main/README.md

 }
 ```

-When you run this, you should get errors.
+When you run this, you may get errors.
 At multiple points in this section of code, you declared variables.
 As the program tries to loop through this code, it encounters a declaration for the same variable over again - and as we've discovered, that causes an error.

 To fix this, you have to move your declarations to precede this loop.
 Don't remove code that establishes the values, but the declaration (and for some an initial instantiation) needs to precede the loop.
 Use the following, but this will still take some thought. to find what to remove.

 ```
 // declare color code & guess variables
-String[] colorCodes = {RESET + " ", RESET + " ", RESET + " ", RESET + " ", RESET + " "};
+String[] colorCode = {RESET + " ", RESET + " ", RESET + " ", RESET + " ", RESET + " "};
 String guessWord = new String();
 char[] guessArray = new char[5];
 String printWord = new String();